thebearingedge/test-driving-angular-apps/README.md

       AssertionError: expected path to have been called with arguments /parks/8/details
 ```

-We'll call this controller finished for now.
+We'll call this controller finished for the moment.

 ```javascript
 // national-parks/src/components/ParkFormController.js